neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 Neos.Neos:MenuItems
 -------------------

-Render a hierarchical data structure of menu items for nodes.
+Create a list of menu-items items for nodes.

 :entryLevel: (integer) Start the menu at the given depth
 :maximumLevels: (integer) Restrict the maximum depth of items in the menu (relative to ``entryLevel``)